context-driven-testing-toolkit/lorem-ipsum-filesystem/README.md

     fallocate -l 50G big_file    # On Linux use fallocate(1)

     mkfile 50G big_file          # On Mac OS use mkfile(1)

+Note that `50G` above is the desired size of the file.
+If you want a smaller filesize you can also specify `K` or `M`

 ## Synopsis